HyrePro/admin/AUTH_SETUP.md

-# HyrePro Admin - Secure Authentication Setup
+# Hyriki Admin - Secure Authentication Setup

 This guide covers the secure implementation of authentication with both email/password and Google OAuth using Supabase.